Body Proportions Sequence

 Activity Descriptions

-4. Have a student demonstrate how to measure the height from the floor to the bottom of the chalkboard.
-Have the other students critique the procedure used.
+6. Have them demonstrate how to measure the height from the floor to the bottom of the chalkboard.
+Have another critique the procedure used.

-5. Pair students, have them measure each other, and record the distances, in cm, on a chart provided.
+7. Pair learners, have them measure each other, and record the distances, in cm, on a chart provided.

 Ankle bone height